-Today I’m offering you my top tips to make going vegan easy, to help you over that first shopping hurdle and to support you on your exciting foodie journey.
+Thinking about going vegan?
+Today I’m offering you my top tips to make things easier for a beginner vegan, to help you over that first shopping hurdle and to support you on your exciting foodie journey.

-The supermarkets have all realised that veganism is a huge growth area and they are upping their game with lots of vegan ready meals, plant milks, vegan cheeses, frozen goods, snacks and treats.
-Look in the Free From aisles and in the Vegetarian section of the freezers.
 Reading labels will soon be second nature to you but, when you are starting out, you need to be looking for the ingredients listed in bold on the back of packets – dairy and eggs are allergens so they have to highlighted clearly, which is very handy!
 You will also need to look out for animal derived ingredients like gelatine, isinglass and animal fats.

 4. Experiment and Enjoy!